ceramic-engine/ceramic-engine.github.io/content/guides/03-handbook/03-visuals.md

 ### Text

 Ceramic got you covered to display text!
 It works with bitmap fonts and supports [MSDF](https://github.com/Chlumsky/msdfgen) rendering, making it pretty efficient for common and real-time use cases!
-Read more about it in the [Text](/guids/text/) guide.
+Read more about it in the [Text](/guides/text/) guide.

+### Scene

+A `Scene` is a special kind of visual that provides its own lifecycle and automatically calls methods like `preload()`, `create()` or `update()`.
+It's an important building block to structure your app.
+Our [Display a square](/guides/display-a-square/) and [Display an image](/guides/display-an-image/) guides were already using a scene and showcasing how to preload assets in the `preload()` method.
+Many of the [available examples](/examples/) are also using scenes and its `preload` feature.
+Check them out!

 ## Interacting with visuals using events